 Additional Information: The most important reason for studying Music is because you enjoy it!
-Music technologists have skills that can be used in a variety of professional contexts; Film, Theatre, TV, Computer Games, Website Design etc...As the course is made up of several large projects, students should be able to work independently for long periods and be enthusiastic about wanting to develop and explore their own original compositional ideas.
-Due to the requirements of portfolio evidence, students also need to be well organised and self-motivated.
-The Level 3 Certificate of this course is offered at various colleges should you wish to continue and progress further in this field.
+Music technologists have skills that can be used in a variety of professional contexts; Film, Theatre, TV, Computer Games, Website Design etc...
+As the course is made up of several large projects, students should be able to work independently for long periods and be enthusiastic about wanting to develop and explore their own original compositional ideas.
+This is a flexible course in terms of musical style / genre, and we allow as much free choice as possible.
+In Component 1 (performing), one option is to sequence a piece of music into the DAW software to make a backing track, and then play one 'live' part over the top.
+In Component 2 (composing), students can choose their style to compose in and both compositions will be completed using the DAW software.